textileio/papers/draft.md

 ### Thread Service {#sec:ThreadService}

-The Thread Service, which is the primary networking interface for Threads.
+The Thread Service, is the primary networking interface for Threads.
 The Thread Service is actually part of the public developer API, so it can be accessed by external components.
-Its main responsibility is to provide an interface between the Store and Threads.
+Its main responsibility is to provide an interface between the Store and the broader network.
 It stores transactions in the local Peer's Log, and when it detects new Records in *another* Peer's Logs, it will dispatch them to the Dispatcher, allowing the local Store to handle the external Event and take appropriate action.

 Thread Service
-: The Thread Service is the bidirectional communication interface to the underlying Thread backing the Store.
+: The Thread Service is the bidirectional communication interface for Threads.

 The Store Interface {#sec:interfaces}
 =================